 Not to mention, the plugins can also help you in this regard.
 There are many plugins out there that you can use to build specific features.

 For example, if you want to create a custom post type, you don’t have to write every single code on functions.php.
-There are some great plugins that will do the job for you.
+Some great plugins will do the job for you.

 Another example that I can give you for example if you want to create a booking form you don’t have to write code for it because there are some booking plugins that you can use.